 Just outside of Nashville sits Andrew Jackson’s home – The Hermitage.
 We love that this festival is outside of the city and outdoors!
 You can even bring your dogs and lawn chairs!

 It’s a laid back vibe, and that’s typically what we’re after!
-They have Tennessee based distilleries, spirits, wines, and restaurants at the event.
+They promote that they have Tennessee based distilleries, spirits, wines, and restaurants at the event.

 Tickets are $60 for Hermitage members and $70 for non-members.
 No VIP options.